• Home

 Follow Us

 Tree of New America EIN #33-3848612 is a fully registered California non-profit organization classified as a 501(c)3.
-All donations are tax deductable as allowed by law.
+All donations are tax deductible as allowed by law.

 We use cookies to enable essential functionality on our website, and analyze website traffic.
 By clicking Accept you consent to our use of cookies.
 Read about how we use cookies.